Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 This shifts focus to manufacturers and other stakeholders.

-One proposal that would be easier to adopt and enforce is the call for greater public transparency on the part of manufacturers.
+One proposal that would be easier to adopt and enforce is a call for greater public transparency from manufacturers.

-We’ve already seen how this can be realized through policy changes mandating transparency for food manufacturers and handlers across the chain through the Food Safety Modernization Act or FSMA.
+We’ve already seen how this can be realized through policy changes mandating transparency for food manufacturers and handlers across the food chain under the Food Safety Modernization Act (FSMA).

-This recommendation would require drug manufacturers to publicly disclose details on manufacturing such as location(s), active ingredients, sources of raw materials, as well as the volumes of drugs and medical equipment.
+This recommendation would require drug manufacturers to publicly disclose details about manufacturing, such as location(s), active ingredients, sources of raw materials, and the volumes of drugs and medical equipment.

 In addition, this could mean the FDA making public assessments conducted on the safety of medicine manufacturing plants.

-Greater transparency would make it easier for government officials to identify potential vulnerabilities in the supply chain.
-This could improve our capacity to anticipate oncoming shortages in the event there are supply constraints of essential materials or quality issues at factories.
+Greater transparency would make it easier for government officials to identify potential supply chain vulnerabilities.
+This could improve our capacity to anticipate oncoming shortages in the event of supply constraints on essential materials or quality issues at factories.

-Eventually, this could result in a publicly accessible rating system that helps healthcare providers as well as patients to make better-informed choices on medicine purchases.
+Eventually, this could result in a publicly accessible rating system that helps healthcare providers and patients make better-informed choices about medication purchases.

 In short, more transparency across the supply chain and manufacturing process.

-Higher-quality medication is bound to cost more, however.
+However, higher-quality medication is bound to cost more.

 For many healthcare facilities, the cost is perhaps the greatest factor affecting purchasing decisions.
-The government could, therefore, offer incentives such as tax credits on purchasing medicine from highly rated manufacturers.
+The government could therefore offer incentives, such as tax credits, for purchasing medicine from highly rated manufacturers.

-If a regulation enforcing greater public transparency was to come into effect, manufacturers and distributors of pharmaceutical goods would need to improve their processes and deploy systems that capture data on their operations in order to have it available on the public database.
+If a regulation requiring greater public transparency were to come into effect, manufacturers and distributors of pharmaceutical goods would need to improve their processes and deploy systems to capture data on their operations so it is available in a public database.

 Furthermore, they would need to demonstrate compliance.

-Sonic's wireless temperature monitoring platform meets this need, ensuring all relevant information is captured and can be shared with the relevant parties.
+Sonic's wireless temperature monitoring platform meets this need, ensuring that all relevant information is captured and shared with the relevant parties.

-Sonicu today already serves dozens of pharmacies as well as many pharmaceutical distributors who rely on our trusted temperature and environmental monitoring solution to comply with their regulatory requirements and deliver safer products to their patients and customers.
+Sonicu already serves dozens of pharmacies and many pharmaceutical distributors, who rely on our trusted temperature and environmental monitoring solution to comply with their regulatory requirements and deliver safer products to their patients and customers.

 “Large food and drug distributors appreciate the value of our solution since it is wireless and can be installed rapidly and configured simply,” said Bryan Mitchell, Vice President, Marketing & Business Development, Sonicu.